Classical string solutions in Non-Relativistic AdS$_5\times$S$^5$: Closed and Twisted sectors: Non-relativistic AdS S string theory

 Although the shared radius of the AdS and sphere can be set to one by an appropriate field redefinition, it is worth saying some words about the large $R$ limit before doing so.
 If we take the naïve $R\rightarrow \infty$ limit, we get

 that is, the tangent becomes just a linear contribution plus large radius correction.
 However, this result is not correct due to the closed string condition.
 Demanding $z_1(\sigma + 2\pi) = z_1 (\sigma)$ restricts $\kappa/R$ to be an integer number.
 Thus, we have to consider $\kappa$ of the same order of $R$ when we compute the limit.
-One way to eliminate this restriction is to consider instead \emph{twisted} closed string boundary conditions, which are allowed in the $\mathbb{Z}_2$ orbifold compactification of the theory.
+One way to eliminate this restriction is to consider instead \emph{twisted} closed string boundary conditions, allowed in the $\mathbb{Z}_2$ orbifold compactification of the theory, where $\kappa/R$ is no longer restricted to be an integer.
 We will discuss this in section \ref{sec:twisted_states}.

+It is a remarkable fact that the tangent dependence of $z_1$ on $\sigma$ in (\ref{diff+diff-fixed}) makes the string wrapping around the non-compact $z_1$ coordinate.
+As later described, when the closed string boundary conditions are imposed, the string goes along $z_1$ up to $+ \infty$ and comes back from $-\infty$ several times.
+However, the coordinate $Z = 2R \arctan[z_1 / (2R)]$ is compact, due to the property of the $\arctan$.
+Therefore the string winding the $z_1$ coordinates through the infinities can be mapped into winding of the compact coordinate $Z$.
+This should be then in agreement with the Gomis-Ooguri result for NR strings in flat spacetime \cite{Gomis:2000bd}, which in order to have a non-trivial spectrum they need to wrap around a longitudinal compact spatial coordinate.
+Instead, when the twisted boundary conditions are imposed, the string wraps the $z_1$ direction around the orbifold fixed point $z_1 = 0$.

 To end this section, we want to comment that the non-relativistic action (\ref{NR_action}) is invariant under shifts of the $t$ coordinate and rotations between the $z_2$, $z_3$ and $z_4$ coordinates.
 This is just a consequence of the symmetries of the AdS$_5\times$S$^5$ string Newton-Cartan data.
 In addition, the directions formerly associated to $S^5$ in the relativistic theory, i.e. $(\phi, y_i)$, now become flat directions after taking the non-relativistic limit.
 Thus, we can define the following conserved quantities